 Service operation name: Nausf_UPUProtection.

-Description: The AUSF calculates the UPU-MAC-IAUSF as specified in the Annex A.19 of this document using UE specific home key (KAUSF) along with the UE Parameters Update Data received from the requester NF (see clause A.19) and delivers the UPU-MAC-IAUSF and CounterUPU to the requester NF.
+Description: The AUSF calculates the UPU-MAC-IAUSF and/or EnhancedUPU-MAC-IAUSF as specified in the Annex A.19/A.19a of this document using UE specific home key (KAUSF) along with the UE Parameters Update Data received from the requester NF (see clause A.19/A.19a) and delivers the UPU-MAC-IAUSF, EnhancedUPU-MAC-IAUSF and CounterUPU to the requester NF.
 If the ACK Indication input is present, then the AUSF shall compute the UPU-XMAC-IUE and return the computed UPU-XMAC-IUE in the response.
 The details of the UE Parameters Update Data is specified in TS 24.501 [35] .

 Input, Required: Requester ID, SUPI, service name, UE Parameters Update Data .